sovrynn/ecdo/2-LOCATION-ANALYSIS/europe/great-britain/README.md

 ### Investigating Ripples Potentially Related to ECDO

-I'm not sure this is going to work but I have taken some screenshots of ripples I have found where I live on the East Yorkshire coast on permanent pasture that has likely never been cultivated or developed.
+I'm not sure this is going to work but I have taken some screenshots of ripples I have found on the East Yorkshire coast on permanent pasture that has likely never been cultivated or developed.
 The ripples are small.
 Max about 1 metre high and 10 metres wide.
 These lie on top of the original cliff top that is buried in sediment.
-This sediment makes up about half my county and all of its present coastline along the North Sea.
+This sediment makes up about half this county and all of its present coastline along the North Sea.
 Hopefully this will be clear in the coming images...

 Geographic location: